 “As I run every light on Memory Lane down to Telegraph Road…” – Mark Knopfler

-Later Mark Knopfler himself would fault some of his unrestrained guitar pyrotechnics which extended into the next Dire Straits album, Love Over Gold in September 1982, in favor of a more economical approach with spectacular results on Brothers in Arms, but Making Movies and Love Over Gold with its epic “Telegraph Road” and “Industrial Disease” were the points where Dire Straits solidified an ardent worldwide following as the top-selling band in the emerging compact disc era by the end of that decade.
+Later in my classic rock interview here In the Studio , Mark Knopfler himself would fault some of his unrestrained guitar pyrotechnics which extended into the next Dire Straits album, Love Over Gold in September 1982, in favor of a more economical approach with spectacular results on Brothers in Arms.
+But Making Movies and Love Over Gold with its epic “Telegraph Road” and “Industrial Disease” were the points where Dire Straits solidified an ardent worldwide following as the top-selling band in the emerging compact disc era by the end of that decade.
 Part one of two. –Redbeard